FusionAuth/fusionauth-site/site/_posts/2021-01-27-auth-facade-pattern.md

 Since auth is a necessary part of your application, but not a differentiator, an auth system that fades into the background is best.
 This should happen both in the literal sense, with a user interface that isn't recognizable as separate from your application, and the figurative sense, where your engineers minimize time spent worrying about it or maintaining it.

 You also want a friendly license for embedding the auth system into your code.
-I am not a lawyer, but make you understand the licensing ramifications of any third party applications or libraries you ship hand in hand with your app.
+I am not a lawyer, but make sure you understand the licensing ramifications of any third party applications or libraries you ship hand in hand with your app.
 Some open source projects offer dual licensing, which may be a viable option.

 ## APIs and data model